Knowledge Editing for Large Language Models: A Survey: Methodologies

 \subsubsection{\textbf{Summary}}

-The External Memorization editing methodology operates by preserving the parameters within the original model while modifying specific output results through external comparisons and interventions.
+The eternal memorization methodology operates by preserving the parameters within the original model while modifying specific output results through external interventions via memory or additional model parameters.
 One notable advantage of this approach is its minimal perturbation of the original model, thereby ensuring the consistency of unedited knowledge.
 It allows for precise adjustments without necessitating a complete overhaul of the model's architecture.
 However, it is imperative to acknowledge a trade-off inherent in this methodology.
 Its efficacy is contingent upon the storage and invocation of the edited knowledge, a factor that leads to concerns regarding storage capacity.
 Depending on the scale of knowledge to be edited, this approach may entail substantial storage requisites.
 Therefore, cautiously seeking a balance between the advantages of preserving the original model's integrity and the practical considerations of storage capacity becomes a pivotal concern when employing this particular approach.